iDash3/tinySAM-Distillation/README.md

 python distill.py
 ```

 Done.
-Everything is handled for you.
+Everything is handled for you:

-## What it does

 1. Installs dependencies
 2. Downloads dataset (interactive - choose how much)